-- 1. To achieve a high amenity, well connected, low speed impact and sustainable roading network that provides for easily and safely accessed, orderly development. - 2.
-To develop a roading network within the Estuary Estates Structure Plan Area which integrates safely and efficiently with the surrounding roading network whilst ensuring adverse effects are avoided or mitigated. - 3.
-To ensure the impact of activities on the safety and efficiency of the road network is addressed and to ensure safe and efficient vehicle access is provided to, and on, every site while avoiding adverse effects on the environment. - 4.
-To promote active transport (walking and cycling).
+1. To achieve a high amenity, well connected, low speed impact and sustainable roading network that provides for easily and safely accessed, orderly development.

+2. To develop a roading network within the Estuary Estates Structure Plan Area which integrates safely and efficiently with the surrounding roading network whilst ensuring adverse effects are avoided or mitigated.

+3. To ensure the impact of activities on the safety and efficiency of the road network is addressed and to ensure safe and efficient vehicle access is provided to, and on, every site while avoiding adverse effects on the environment.

+4. To promote active transport (walking and cycling).

-- 1) By ensuring development provides for the safe and convenient movement of people by foot and cycle as well as cars, buses, and other vehicles. - 2) By providing high quality safe open space, access and pedestrian linkages for people and facilitates sustainable living options between activities, at the time of or prior to any subdivision and development. - 3) By ensuring development includes an appropriate amount of occupant and visitor parking on site. - 4) By implementing particular Standards for the formation of car park spaces. - 5) By ensuring that development provides for roading in an integrated manner so that the indicative development shown on Mans 2, 18-26 is given effect to - 6) By ensuring that the roading network can be efficiently used by emergency services at all times. - 1) By providing for a safe effective and efficient road network for vehicles, cyclists and pedestrians. - 2) By adopting and applying a functional road classification to roads to control access, traffic and road formation Standards. - 3) By requiring a low impact and ensuring a landscaped design approach for new roads. - 4) By discouraging traffic generating activities in sub zones environments where they would have significant adverse effects. - 5) By implementing Standards that ensure vehicle access points are safe and efficient
+- By ensuring development provides for the safe and convenient movement of people within the 1) development and to wider networks by foot and cycle as well as cars, buses, and other vehicles. - By providing high quality safe open space, access and pedestrian linkages for people and facilitates 2) sustainable living options between activities, at the time of or prior to any subdivision and development. - 3) By ensuring development includes an appropriate amount of occupant and visitor parking on site. - 4) By implementing particular Standards for the formation of car park spaces. - By ensuring that development provides for roading in an integrated manner so that the indicative 5) elopment shown on Maps 2, 18-26 is given effect to. that supports multi-modal transport options

+- 7) By providing for a safe effective and efficient road network for vehicles, cyclists and pedestrians. - By adopting and applying a functional road classification to roads to control access, traffic and road 8) formation Standards. - 9) By requiring a low impact and ensuring a landscaped design approach for new roads; including utilising the application of water sensitive design techniques to achieve stormwater management outcomes. - 10) By discouraging traffic generating activities in sub zones environments where they would have significant adverse effects. - 11) By implementing Standards that ensure vehicle access points are safe and efficient - 12) By ensuring that stormwater is managed and treated from larger areas of parking.